 • Whether the transfer falls on a weekend or public holiday

-In general, the standard length of time for any international money transfer is between 0-5 business days, with banks generally taking longer than P2P platforms.
+In general, the standard length of time for any international money transfer is between zero to five business days, with banks generally taking longer than P2P platforms.

 Are international bank transfers instant?

 International bank transfers aren’t usually instant.
-For instance, if you send money to the US through NatWest, a standard transfer will take 2-4 working days.
+For instance, if you send money to the US through NatWest, a standard transfer will take two to four working days.

 Or if you choose to transfer money to the US with HSBC, it’ll “normally take up to four working days”.